Dorset Food & Drink Foodie Routes

 “Get on your bike” or for an even more leisurely approach, pull on a pair of walking boots and enjoy the thrill of discovering the new Dorset food routes that often lie off the beaten track but are sure to offer culinary delights to make your toes tingle.

-Look out for the Dorset Pedal symbol in the windows of cafes and shops along the routes and enjoy some tasty treats and discounts designed especially for Dorset Pedal people!
+Look out for the Dorset Pedal symbol in the windows of cafes and shops along the routes and enjoy some tasty treats and with some offering discounts designed especially for Dorset Pedal people!

 Dorset Pedals and the great tastes of Dorset

 Find out more about what makes Dorset taste so good and the Food is GREAT campaign.